Mother grieving loss of son killed in Miami Gardens crash

 The crash happened at Miami Gardens Drive and NW 22nd Avenue.

-The woman said she received a text message from her son's phone that said it appeared to have been involved in a accident.
-She rushed to the location where the phone was located.
+The woman said she received a text message from her son's, phone which said it appeared to have been involved in an accident.
+It also provided a location, via GPS, which she rushed to.

-She told CBS News Miami that after asking for information, police informed her that her son had died in a crash.
-She said another driver ran a red light and hit her son.
+She told CBS News Miami that after asking for information, police informed her that her son, Mekhi Hoosein Quiles, had died in a crash.
+She said another driver ran a red light and hit him.
 That driver was taken to the hospital.

-The woman said her son, who just turned 21, was an artist and the best person she knew.
+The woman said her son was an artist and the best person she knew.
 She added that he was just admitted to St. Thomas University.

 Miami-Dade Fire Rescue confirmed that one person was taken to the hospital.
 Police have not confirmed the fatality.